 Requirements to be fulfilled by the Applicant.

-- The applicant should have passed the G. C. E. Ordinary level exam including Sinhala/Tamil Language, Mathematics and English.
+- The applicant should have passes for at least 6 subjects at the G. C. E. Ordinary level Examination including Sinhala/Tamil language, Mathematics and English.

 - The applicant has to submit a “Letter of Request” from the employer to follow the CHA/WA Course only if the applicant has a T-Pass.

 - The application should be submitted with the originals and certified copies (Certified by a Commissioner for Oaths) of the documents given below.

 I. G.C.E.
 Ordinary Level Certificate issued by the Examination Department of Sri Lanka.

 III.
 Photocopies of the T-Passes of two years. (if applicable)